Curriculum for Excellence aims to enable all young people to become successful learners with:

 - openness to new thinking and ideas

-By analysing, discussing, exploring and creating moving image texts, teachers can deliver on a range of abilities:
+By analysing, discussing, exploring and creating screen texts, teachers can deliver on a range of abilities:

-- able to work independently and as part of a group
+- working independently and as part of a group

-- able to link and apply different types of learning in new situations
+- linking and applying different types of learning in new situations

-Working with moving image texts can dramatically raise the self-esteem of pupils who find reading a challenge.
-Film and other moving image media can often be more immediately accessible – and feel less like reading - even though they're learning almost the exact same skills.
+Working with screen texts can dramatically raise the self-esteem and attainment of pupils who find reading a challenge.
+Screen media can often be more immediately accessible and feel less like reading - even though they're learning almost the exact same skills.

-Moving image gives children with some literacy problems the opportunity to contribute towards group and class projects.
-It also allows poor readers of printed works to engage with high quality demanding texts.
-This can also support pupils with English as a second language.
+Screen gives children with literacy difficulties the opportunity to contribute towards group and class projects.
+It also allows poor readers of printed works to engage with high-quality demanding texts.
+This can also support pupils with English as an additional language.

-The range of technology employed by the pupils analysing and creating moving image texts – everything from televisions to computers and web-cams – develops a range of technology and ICT skills.
+The range of technology employed by pupils analysing and creating screen texts – everything from televisions to computers to tablets – develops a range of technology and ICT skills.
 These skills can be confidently applied and transferred across the breadth and depth of the curriculum.

 - Listening to films without the picture